 The canyon valley of the Uvac river with high and steep cliffs up to 350 m represents the center of the natural reserve.
 Looking from the height, the impression is that nature has doubted in which direction the river should flow.
 Therefore, the river makes beautiful river curves.

-Meanders of Uvac you can view the best by taking a hiking tour to the panoramic viewspoints.
+Meanders of Uvac you can view the best by taking hiking tours to the panoramic viewpoints.
 There is a magnificent view of the canyon.

 Things to do in the Uvac canyon and its surroundings

-The best way to explore is to take hiking tours or boat and kayaking tour.
-You can also reach wonderful views from the lake.
-If you are going for a boat ride or a kayaking tour by the Sjenica Lake, after two hours of sightseeing and visiting the Icy Cave, there is a place where start hiking paths to viewpoints.
+The best way to explore is to take hiking tours or boat and kayaking tours.
+You can reach wonderful viewpoints also from the lake.
+If you are going for a boat ride or a kayaking tour by the Sjenica Lake, after two hours of sightseeing and visiting the Icy Cave, there is the place where you start hiking paths to viewpoints.

-Great way to experience the surroundings of Uvac is via off-road terrain vehicles along the slopes of the mountains Zlatar and Jadovnik.
+A great way to experience the surrounding of Uvac is via off-road terrain vehicles along the slopes of the mountains Zlatar and Jadovnik.

-If you want to find more about Special Nature Reserve Uvac, you can read our article Why Uvac is the place you need to visit in Serbia?
+If you want to find more about the Special nature reserve Uvac, you can read our article Why Uvac is the place you need to visit in Serbia?

 ZLATAR (Golden) is a mountain in South-Western Serbia with a lot of sunny days in a year.
 It represents a region of outstanding and still unexplored natural beauty.